-Adderall is a medication that is often prescribed for treating attention deficit hyper disorder (ADHD) and narcolepsy.
-Stimulant prescription drugs, like Adderall, have a high potential for misuse due to the way they increase alertness, wakefulness, focus, and energy.
+Adderall is a medication that is often prescribed for treating attention deficit hyperactivity disorder (ADHD) and narcolepsy.
+Nervous system stimulants, like Adderall, have a high potential for misuse due to the way they increase alertness, wakefulness, focus, and energy.
+An individual may form a dependence on Adderall in order to experience these stimulant effects.

-Adderall is a Schedule II drug, meaning that it has medicinal purposes, but also a high potential for misuse and dependency.
+Adderall is a Schedule II drug, meaning that it has medicinal purposes, but also a high potential for misuse and physical dependency.
+Long-term non-medical use of the drug can lead to addiction and substance use disorder.

-When Adderall is misused, it can cause a number of undesired effects, including:
+When Adderall is misused, it can cause a number of undesired effects.
+The most common side effects include:

 - Sleep disorders